ClickHouse/examples/cdc/postgresql/README.md

 }
 ```

-Important: Note the important settings above:
+**Important: Note the important settings above**:

 - We set the `after.state.only` property to `false`.
 This settings appears specific to Confluent Cloud and must be set as `false` to ensure the previous values of rows are provided as well as the LSN number.

 - We also utilize the SMT capabilities of Kafka connect to [flatten](https://kafka.apache.org/documentation/#org.apache.kafka.connect.transforms.Flatten) the messages and set the Kafka topic.
 This can be achieved in self-manage through configuration.
 Further details [here](https://debezium.io/documentation/reference/stable/transformations/topic-routing.html#_example) and [here](https://kafka.apache.org/documentation/#connect_transforms).

 Self-managed installation instructions can be found [here](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-deployment).